Drag The Bar Synopsis

 Other great sections of the site include the blogs, which let players and coaches have a running narrative of their lives for site members to check out.
 Many of the coaches make themselves available on the forums, which are a great way to interact with the community at large.

 Overall, Drag the Bar has solid content and a fantastic list of coaches for you to learn from.
 The coaches themselves are all verified winners and do a great job interacting with students in the forums.
-The cost of Drag the Bar is in line with other training sites, so it presents a great value for subscribers.

 While this is a relatively new site, the instructors are class acts that really know how to get the message across.
 The Sit and Go section needs a lot of work though, but cash and mtt areas are a step above the competition.